relatedcode/RelatedDB/README.md

 }
 ```

-Or to get notified about deleted users dedicated would look like this:
+Or to get notified about deleted users only:

 ```swift
 let observerId = User.createObserver(db, .delete) { method, objectId in